microprediction/microprediction/docs/signals.md

 The [streams](https://www.microprediction.org/browse_streams.html) at
 microprediction.org are all created by people who repeatedly publish ground truths.
 Some are stock market streams.
 Others electricity, and so on.

-Algorithms poll these streams and the ongoing battles produce beautiful community cumulative distribution functions, such as the [CDF](https://www.microprediction.org/stream_dashboard.html?stream=quick_yarx_goog&horizon=3555) representing the 1-hour ahead forecasts of the logarithm of Google price changes.
+Algorithms hosted and run by anyone can poll these streams and send predictions to the server.
+The ongoing battles produce beautiful community cumulative distribution functions, such as the [CDF](https://www.microprediction.org/stream_dashboard.html?stream=quick_yarx_goog&horizon=3555) representing the 1-hour ahead forecasts of the logarithm of Google price changes.
 See these doc pages: